robrwo/DBIx-Class-Helper-Row-Types/README.md

 ## `set_column`

-If the `strict` attribute is specified for the column, then the type constraint will be enforced when the column is explicitly set.
+If the `strict` attribute is true for the column, then the type constraint will be enforced when the column is explicitly set.

-If the `coerce` attribute is also specified, then a coercion will be applied before checking the constraint.
+If the `coerce` attribute is true, then the type's coercion will be applied before checking the constraint.

 Note that type constraints will not be enforced if you use the `insert` or resultset `create` methods.

+This is entirely separate from database-level constraints.

+Enabling `strict` for an inflated column is strongly discouraged.

 # KNOWN ISSUES